If you have slight diastasis recti, education is so important! We need to know what we’re working with!

 Step 2 Read through the Ab Rehab guide

 Step 3 If you haven’t done so already, start our Diastasis Recti program.
-This program breaks it down to the basic foundation (working your transverse abdominis and pelvic floor with diastasis – safe exercises).
+If you’ve had a baby within the last 12 months, use our Custom Postnatal program.
+These programs break it down to the basic foundation (working your transverse abdominis and pelvic floor with diastasis – safe exercises).
 Each phase of this program builds on this foundation, eventually adding your “traditional” exercises.

 Believe it or not, research has shown that at least 45% of moms have an abdominal separation (or diastasis recti) six months postpartum.
 Most don’t even know that it’s there until they experience a weak core, a belly they don’t like (i.e. the mommy tummy, muffin top or any other ugly name we call it!) and low back pain.